riceissa/issarice.com/wiki/tag-ontology.md

 I think that tags are best implemented using [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph), but I haven't encountered software that actually does this.
 WordPress, which has both categories and tags, uses a tree structure for its categories and simply has flat tags ([see here](https://wordpress.org/ideas/topic/allow-child-category-to-have-multiple-parents) for why we want something else).
 Other implementations are similar; Hakyll tags are flat, for instance.

+My goal essentially is to implement "human-friendly" tagging.
+Features of "human-friendly" tagging should have:

+An alias system
+:   I want to use "University of Washington" as a full tag name, but I should be able to just type "UW" or "uw" if I want, for example.

+Parent/child relationships
+:   If I tag something with "Python" the tagging system should know that this page is related to Python, so it's about programming as well, and tag it accordingly with "programming", for example.

+The important consideration with tag implication is the following: if I tag a post with tag $A$, would I, in every case, have tagged it also with $B$?
+If so, then $A\implies B$, so $B$ should be a parent of $A$.
+Note that *this idea of implication is distinct from a category system*.
+In a category system, we might have "mathematician" be a parent of "Halmos", for instance.
+But it doesn't follow that if a post is tagged "Halmos" it should also be tagged "mathematician"; a post explaining an exercise from one of Halmos's books should be tagged "Halmos" but should not be tagged "mathematician"---it has nothing to do with mathematicians!

 Quora uses DAGs for their topic ontology; see [Adam D'Angelo's answer to Are Quora topic hierarchies a directed acyclic graph?](https://www.quora.com/Are-Quora-topic-hierarchies-a-directed-acyclic-graph/answer/Adam-DAngelo):